Future developments in Singapore: Pang Sua Woodland

 Located in Choa Chu Kang, the existing 15-hectare Pang Sua Woodland is part of an approximately 22-hectare site to be developed with high-density residential developments integrated with the nearby Rail Corridor and Pang Sua Canal.
 A key recommendation of establishing a green corridor within the site to preserve the ecological links to surrounding nature areas was published for public feedback on 5 April 2022 by the Housing and Development Board (HDB) as part of an environmental study for the development of the area.

 Following the environmental study and public feedback, HDB published the redevelopment's revised plans on 6 July 2022.
 Aside from healthy and mature tree clusters within the sitre, at least two hectares of the existing woodland along the existing Pang Sua Canal will also be preserved.
 The original alignment of the Rail Corridor will also be retained as much as possible as part of the redevelopment.

+The estate was launched in 2023 with its first Build-to-Order (BTO) housing projects: Rail Green I, and Rail Green II @ CCK.

 Chencharu

 Announced in August 2022, ORTO leisure park and Ground-Up Initiative will have to vacate their current premises at Lorong Chencharu by June 2023 to make way for new housing developments.
-Located near Khatib MRT station, the nearly 70 hectare Chencharu area was identified by the Urban Redevelopment Authority as a future residential precinct as part of Yishun's long-term land use plans.
+Located near Khatib MRT station, the nearly 70 hectare Chencharu area was identified by the Urban Redevelopment Authority (URA) as part of Yishun's long-term land use plans.
+The future residential precinct is planned to house approximately 10,000 residential units by 2040, with majority of it being public flats.

+The official masterplan for the new neighbourhood was unveiled by the Housing and Development Board (HDB) on 12 June 2024.
+Aside from residential flats, an integrated development housing a new bus interchange, hawker centre, and shops will be built.
+An educational institution and nursing home will also be part of the new Chencharu estate.
+To improve connectivity, a bus-only corridor will run from the north to the south of the new estate.
+The existing Ground-Up Initiative and Live Turtle and Tortoise Museum will be relocated to a site beside HomeTeamNS Khatib.

-An approximately 100-year-old colonial-era bungalow located within the area is set to be preserved and integrated as part of the new residential area.
+An approximately century-old colonial-era bungalow located within the area is set to be preserved and integrated as part of the new residential area where it will sit atop a hill in the new neighbourhood park.
+A footpath will connect the new park to the existing neighbourhood park beside Khatib MRT station.

+The estate was launched in 2024 with its first Build-to-Order (BTO) housing project named Chencharu Hills.

+Fernvale North

+Currently undergoing preparation works by the Urban Redevelopment Authority (URA), an 18.9-hectare site in Fernvale North, Sengkang, will house approximately 10,000 new public and private residential units when fully completed.
+A park, place of worship, and a medical care facility will also be part of the new precinct.